 For example, blood pressure can actually shoot higher than it was before treatment if you stop taking your blood pressure medication abruptly.
-When in doubt, check with your doctor or pharmacist before stopping a medication.
+When in doubt, check with your health care provider or pharmacist before stopping a medication.

 Q: If I feel worse than before, should I keep taking it?

-Your doctor or pharmacist should give you written information with each prescription regarding side effects.
+Your health care provider or pharmacist should give you written information with each prescription regarding side effects.
 That information will tell you when it?s important to immediately stop taking a drug and contact a health care provider.
-In any case, get your doctor?s or pharmacist?s advice first.
+In any case, get your provider's or pharmacist?s advice first.

 Q: Is this drug really the right one for me?